Local’s Guide to West Michigan Restaurants

 I hope this inspires you to eat and drink your way through this beautiful region of our state while supporting local.
 Bon Appétit!

-BREAKFAST/BRUNCHThere’s no shortage of places to explore for your breakfast adventures.
+There’s no shortage of places to explore for your breakfast adventures.
 From the sophistication of the JW Marriott, to a well-loved neighborhood spot nestled on 8th Street in Holland, options are endless for your first meal of the day.

 Margaux – Grand Rapids